iceexplorer/kubernetes/setup/setup_guides/setup_guide_master.md

 It is furthermore recommended to install some useful stuff like; # a complete list with an explanation of what it is

-$ apt install nano fail2ban openssh-server
+$ apt install nano fail2ban openssh-server ufw

 $ systemctl start ssh